-These budworms are mostly found in the Fort Nelson Natural Resource District but have also been found in the Fort St. John Timber Supply Area.
+The eastern spruce budworms are mostly commonly found in the Fort Nelson Natural Resource District but have also been found in the Fort St. John Timber Supply Area.
+In 2001, 1.6 million hectares primarily in B.C.'s Fort Nelson Natural Resource District were affect by an outbreak.

 The spruce budworm has been associated with the term "Spruce Decline Syndrome".
 This term is being used to describe those stands that have entered a general state of decline following the collapse of the last budworm outbreak in 1995.